apache/spark/docs/mllib-clustering.md

 failure recovery.

-All of MLlib's LDA models support:
+All of `spark.mllib`'s LDA models support:

 * `describeTopics`: Returns topics as arrays of most important terms and term weights